roytang/blog/content/posts/2008/06/block-14-june-2008.md

 Round 3 vs Faeries:

-I actually didn&#8217;t know how to play this matchup; I figured I should wait for the Bitterblossom on turn 2 with Broken Ambitions, but he wasn&#8217;t playing anything either so I blinked first, walking my evoked Mulldrifter into his own Broken Ambitions.
+I actually didn&'t know how to play this matchup; I figured I should wait for the Bitterblossom on turn 2 with Broken Ambitions, but he wasn&'t playing anything either so I blinked first, walking my evoked Mulldrifter into his own Broken Ambitions.
 After which he played BB on his own turn.
-I don&#8217;t remember more details, but I lost in two, most probably because I don&#8217;t really know how to play the matchup.
+I don&'t remember more details, but I lost in two, most probably because I don&'t really know how to play the matchup.

 Game record: 3-2